onapoli/rgb-hex-conversions/README.md

-# rgb-hex-conversions
-Explanation of RGB-HEX conversions in C
+# Explanation of RGB-HEX conversions in C